Ana Cheri Leaves Little To The Imagination In See-Through, Sparkly Halloween Costume

 Ana Cheri is getting into the Halloween spirit in a sexy way.
-Her latest Instagram post shows her strutting her stuff in a Halloween costume that left little to the imagination.
+Her latest Instagram post shows her strutting her stuff in a costume that left little to the imagination.

-In the video, Ana wore what she called a “Dark Angel” costume that consisted of a black fishnet bodysuit, a small pair of black wings and a black halo.
+In the video, Ana wore what she called a “Dark Angel” costume that consisted of a black fishnet bodysuit, a small pair of black wings, and a black halo.
 The see-through bodysuit featured off-the-shoulder long sleeves and was adorned with sparkly rhinestones.
 The ensemble did little to cover up Ana’s body.

 Ana performed a sultry dance in the video, putting all her curves on display.
 The clip began with a close-up shot of Ana’s world-famous derrière, which she shook for the camera.
 The camera zoomed out as Ana turned around, holding her hands over her breasts.
 She danced to music in the background while she played with her hair and smiled for the camera.
 The rhinestones reflecting the light made it look as though Ana’s costume was covered in blinking lights.